Meal Plans That Fit Your Needs

 Add a piece of fruit or a pint of milk or freshly baked cookies—1 point

-- Carson Unlimited: Entry to Carson Dining any time they are open, plus $50 Duck Bucks per term.
+- Carson Unlimited: Returning TBD.
+Entry to Carson Dining any time they are open, plus $50 Duck Bucks per term.
 This is the most economical plan for students.
 Except for the Duck Bucks, this plan is only valid at Carson Dining.
 The Carson Unlimited plan can not be changed after the first week of the term.

 Each plan includes $50 Duck Bucks per term that can be used for goods, services, food, and beverages across campus at locations such as the copy center, library, and EMU.
 Your Duck Bucks balance is available as long as you are an enrolled student.
 Duck Bucks refunds are subject to the terms and conditions of Duck Bucks.
 Changes to the Duck Bucks portion of plans will go into effect at the start of each term.